Skidmore College: Campus and facilities

 Most humanities classes are held in one of four academic buildings: Palamountain, Tisch, Bolton, and Ladd.
-Harder Hall houses math and computer science; geology, chemistry, physics, and biology operate out of Dana Science Center.
+The Billie Tisch Center for Integrated Sciences houses math, computer science, geology, chemistry, physics, and biology.

 Skidmore's average class size is 16 students; 94% of classes have fewer than 30 students.
 The student body comes from 44 U.S. states and more than 60 countries.
 About 90% of students live on campus.
 The college has around 100 student clubs and organizations, including athletic teams, arts groups, an honor society, and community-service clubs.

 In 2020, Skidmore broke ground on the 200,000-square-foot Billie Tisch Center for Integrated Sciences, a complex housing 10 Skidmore science departments and programs, 46 research labs, and a maker space for students and faculty, as well as a site-specific 165-foot sculpture by artist Alyson Shotz.
-The complex, scheduled to be complete in 2024, is named in honor of trustee and donor Wilma "Billie" Tisch, a 1948 graduate.
+The complex, which was completed in 2024, is named in honor of trustee and donor Wilma "Billie" Tisch, a 1948 graduate.

+In 2025, Skidmore opened the McCaffery-Wagman Tennis and Wellness Center, a complex housing Health Services, Counseling Services, a cardio fitness room, a weight room, group fitness studios, and indoor and outdoor tennis courts.

 The Frances Young Tang Teaching Museum and Art Gallery is among the college's main arts facilities.
 In addition to the Tang, Skidmore has undergraduate studio space as well as several smaller galleries.
 The Saisselin Art Building houses studios for animation, ceramics, communication design, drawing, fibers, metals, painting, photography, printmaking, and sculpture.
 Skidmore has a music program housed in the Arthur Zankel Music Center, which contains a large concert hall and facilities.